Movement develops the brain

 Will a child just ‘grow out of it’?

-During normal development, primitive reflexes have a limited lifespan to fulfil their function.
-The function of the primitive reflexes are to appear in order to build and integrate a part of the sensory-motor system before retiring, ready to re-appear when a wired sensory-motor pathway has been affected by illness or trauma.
+During normal development, primitive reflexes have a limited lifespan to fulfill their function.
+They each appear in systematic order to build and integrate targeted parts of the nervous system before intefrating, ready to reappear when an established neural pathway has been affected by illness, injury or trauma.

-However, when it does not fulfil its function during the appropriate time frame, the primitive reflex remains active and the child moves / acts in an uncontrolled and reflexive manner in an attempt to complete the sensory-motor wiring needed for learning.
-These inappropriate movements act as SOS signals, indicating a weakness in the wiring.
+However, when a primitive reflex fails to fulfill its function within the appropriate timeframe, it remains active, leading the child to move or act in an uncontrolled and reflexive manner in an attempt to complete the neural process necessary for learning.
+These inappropriate movements serve as SOS signals, indicating neural immaturities.

-Because physical development has first call on brain activity, a child with a weakness on a physical developmental level finds it difficult to sit still, concentrate, access the thinking brain and complete age appropriate tasks.
-Such a child has the potential to do well, but stays stuck in a physical developmental stage and may display three or more of the behavioural indicators listed in table 1.
-Unfortunately such a child does not just ‘grow out of it’.
+Because physical development takes precedence in brain activity, a child with neural immaturities may find it challenging to sit still, concentrate, access their prefrontal cortex (thinking brain), and complete age-appropriate tasks.
+While such a child has the potential to progress, they may remain stuck in a more immature developmental stage and display three or more behavioral indicators listed above.
+Unfortunately, merely ‘growing out of it’ is unlikely.

-The child will have to complete the wiring process by mimicking the specific primitive reflex reactions responsible for building and integrating that part of the wiring, before the child can ‘grow out of it’.
+To overcome these challenges, the child must complete the neural wiring process by mimicking the specific primitive reflex reactions responsible for building and integrating that specific part of the nervous system before they can mature and progress naturally.

 Nature uses the urge to move to help children develop and once they have developed children can control the urge to move.